 Using customized deep CNN models .
 The best reported result is an AUC of 0.96 and an accuracy of 91.6% on AREDS dataset.

 Using deep image features from pretrained CNN model and then classify with SVM or Random Forest model .
 The best reported accuracy is 93.4%.

+PM:

+Now there is only the PALM challenge which focuses on the investigation and development of algorithms associated with the diagnosis of Pathological Myopia (PM) and segmentation of lesions in fundus photos from PM patients.
+The goal of the challenge is to evaluate and compare automated algorithms for the detection of pathological myopia on a common dataset of retinal fundus images.
+The medical image analysis community were invited to participate for developing and testing existing and novel automated fundus classification and segmentation methods

 AI4H Topic Group